While most fighting games rarely, if ever, have a story, Tekken actually has a story amidst of all the characters. All spoilers are unmarked.

 On the other hand, tragedy struck Law.
 Kazuya sent a distraught Baek Doo-San to wreck Law's dojo, injuring some of his students.
 Enraged at this, Law entered the tournament to exact vengeance against Baek.
 He didn't win the tournament, but his objective was accomplished; Law defeated Baek.
 While he couldn't forgive Baek for hurting his students, he sympathized with Baek's situation, having wrecked with guilt of killing his father by accident.
 Law then resumed to run his dojo and expand the business venture of his restaurant, now named 'Marshall China'.

 Marshall's son, Forest Law, has grown into a fine young man and a talented martial artist as well, taking after his father.
-However, Marshall was very protective of Forrest, forbidding him to enter any fighting tournaments.
+However, Marshall was very protective of Forest, forbidding him to enter any fighting tournaments.
 Ever since the tournament, Paul has been friends with the Law family and so Forest knew him.
-When the third King of Iron Fist Tournament was announced, Paul decided to bring Forrest as his companion to the tournament against Marshall's consent, enraging him.
+When the third King of Iron Fist Tournament was announced, Paul decided to bring Forest as his companion to the tournament against Marshall's consent, enraging him.
 Forest, however, saw this as a chance to prove that he's his own man, stepping out of his father's shadow.

 While Forest had a good performance, he did not win the tournament.
 However, Paul had a very great streak, winning against many opponents, including the son of the bear he fought before, still named Kuma, and even reached the finals and defeated the Fighting God Ogre.
 Swelling with pride, Paul left the scene early, unaware that Ogre transformed into True Ogre and Jin Kazama had to pick up the slack and defeat it.
 With that, Paul returned home with Forest.